 Structured for Success

-Attending live classes at St. Francis School of Law is similar to a traditional law school, where your professors conduct interactive classes.
-You can expect to spend a total of about 18 hours per week attending classes, engaging with other students and your instructor on the discussion board, writing assignments, completing projects, and other related activities.
+Attending classes at St. Francis School of Law is similar to a traditional law school, where your professors conduct stimulating and invigorating live class discussions several times per week.
+Most students plan to spend a total of 18 to 20 hours per week attending classes, engaging with other students and your instructor on the discussion board, writing assignments, completing projects, and other related activities.

-The cutting-edge technology platform we use has been designed to support education and collaboration, and enables you to stay connected, informed, and involved.
+The industry-standard technology platform we use has been designed to support education and collaboration, and enables you to stay connected, informed, and involved.

 Live, Interactive Classes

+Participating in live class is an important part of how students learn at St. Francis.
 For approximately three hours each week, you participate in live, interactive classes using our web-conferencing platform.
 Unlike some other online law schools that offer only chat capability and pre-recorded video lectures, St. Francis class sessions are truly interactive.
 Students participate live, face-to-face and voice-to-voice.
-You’re required to think on your feet, and share your reasoning and your perspective.
+You’re required to think on your feet and share your reasoning and perspective.

-Live class sessions generally are held during the evening, between the hours of 6:00 and 7:30 pm Pacific Time on Tuesdays and Thursdays.
+Live class sessions generally are held during the evening, between the hours of 6:00 and 7:30 pm Pacific Time, two nights a week.

 Learning real-world skills requires practice.
 Written assignments focus on helping you prepare for St. Francis examinations, as well as those administered by the State Bar of California.
 Written projects focus on practical, professional skills.
 Weekly assignments include research, writing, review, and performing specific exercises.